nf-core/website/markdown/developers/adding_pipelines.md

 We typically tend to have two reviewers for most of the crucial code changes, e.g. adding new major features to an existing pipeline or making an entirely new pipeline release.
-You can also ping people from the nf-core core or the maintainers team to review your pipeline code by `@`ing them.
+You can also ping people from the nf-core core or maintainers team to review your pipeline code by `@`ing them.

 ### Making the release